 Students seeking reinstatement must prepay at the Bursar's Office the estimated full amount of tuition, fees and books.
 The receipt for payment must be presented in the Registrar's Office in order to receive a reinstatement application.
 Students must obtain instructor approval for each class before the application can be processed.
 The Bursar's Office will forward the payment receipt to the Registrar's Office for distance learning students.

-The following deadlines apply to the Spring 2014 semester:
+The following deadlines apply to the Summer 2014 semester:

 All requests for reinstatement after the second week of classes must be approved by the Vice President for Academic Affairs.
 On-campus students may file the Reinstatement Appeal and submit it with documentation of extenuating circumstances to the Vice President for Academic Affairs Office.
 Students whose courses are 100% online may file the Reinstatement Appeal for Online Students, provide documentation and instructor approval, and fax the form to the Registrar's Office at 417-625-3117.
 Further instructions are included on each form.